For The World's Greatest Teas

 Japanese tea

-Japanese tea: an Insight Here we give and insight into Japanese tea which are highly acclaimed.
-These are often noted for their greenness, smooth taste and grassy character.
+Japanese Tea: an Insight Here we give an insight into Japanese tea.
+These teas are highly acclaimed, often noted for their greenness, smooth taste and grassy character.
 The main Japanese tea producing regions are Shizuoka and Kagoshima in the south.
 Most Japanese teas are produced there: Sencha, Bancha, Gyokuro, Kabusecha as well as Kamairicha.
-Kyoto […]
+Kyoto also […]

 What are the Benefits of Loose Tea?